401(k) Calculator 2026

 How much should I contribute to my 401(k)?

-Financial advisors generally recommend contributing at least enough to get your full employer match — otherwise you are leaving free money on the table.
-Beyond that, aim for 10–15% of your gross salary for a comfortable retirement.
-If you start in your 20s, even 10% can build substantial wealth by age 65 thanks to compound growth.
+At minimum, contribute enough to get the full employer match, otherwise you leave free money on the table.
+Beyond that, aim for 10–15% of gross salary for a comfortable retirement.

 What happens to my 401(k) if I leave my job?

-Your 401(k) balance stays yours.
-You can leave it in your former employer's plan, roll it into your new employer's 401(k), roll it into a Traditional IRA, or cash it out (though cashing out triggers income tax and a 10% early withdrawal penalty if you are under 59½).
+Your balance stays yours.
+Leave it in the former employer's plan, roll it into the new employer's 401(k), roll it into a Traditional IRA, or cash it out (cashing out triggers income tax + 10% early withdrawal penalty under 59½).